Your Guide to Google Ad Extensions

 Google Ad extensions can be created at any level of your AdWords account (account level, campaign level, or at the ad group level).
 While this new concept may seem intimidating, business owners cannot ignore the benefits that Google Ad extensions offer.
 Google Ad extensions can help you expand your existing ads by offering the reader more ways to interact with your company.

 For instance, you can direct readers to new pages where they can find more or different information.
-Alternatively, Google Ad extensions can showcase additional benefits to working with your company through attractive messaging such as “Free Shipping,” a 90-day return policy, or unbeatable sales.
+Alternatively, Google Ad extensions can showcase additional benefits to working with your company through attractive messaging such as “Free Shipping,” a 90-day return policy, “Try Before You Buy,” or unbeatable sales.
 Moreover, Google Ad extensions allow you to add a phone number to call or even a call-out to download a new mobile app.

 That’s not even the best part!
 According to Google, “ad extensions typically improve click-through rate and overall campaign performance because they make ads more useful.”